layoutBox/FlexLayout/docs/benchmark/Benchmark.md

 This table shows FlexLayout and PinLayout performance compared to  Auto layout when layouting UICollectionView's cells.

-The table shows that FlexLayout took 23 miliseconds to render 100 UICollectionView's cells on a iPhone 6 compared to 53 miliseconds for PinLayout and 611 ms for Auto layout.
+The table shows that **FlexLayout took 23 miliseconds** to render 100 UICollectionView's cells on a iPhone 6 compared to **53 miliseconds for PinLayout** and **611 ms for Auto layout**.
 Its 26 time faster for FlexLayout and 12 time faster for PinLayout.

 |           | Auto layout time  (seconds) | FlexLayout time  (seconds) | Flex performance compared to  Auto layout |  PinLayout time  (seconds) | PinLayout performance compared to  Auto layout  |
 |:---------:|:---------:|:---------:|:-----------------------------------------------------------------------:|:---------------------------:|:-------------------------:|